 Want to avoid these problems – which are only going to set your progress back in the gym?
 Of course, you do.
 And you’re going to do just that with the programs I’ve created.
 Every one of them has been designed specifically to help you train every muscle group in the way they’re supposed to.
 This way, you not only avoid getting injured but also experience the quickest growth possible.
-Find out which program is right for you today.
+If you’re interested:

 So what exactly is this muscle?

 The Forgotten Muscle: The Transversus Abdominis

 Well, it’s one of our key muscles in our core.
 And it’s the transversus abdominis.
 This muscle actually sits behind your rectus abdominis, or your “abs”.
 And it wraps horizontally around your lower abdomen to stabilize your spine.
 You can think of it almost like a weight belt.
 And you use this muscle, or “should be” using this muscle in combination with your other core muscles, whenever you move your arms or legs and whenever you perform your lifts in the gym.
 Especially in the lifts like the squat, deadlift, pull-ups and overhead press.
 And the stronger this muscle is, the more stable you’ll be.
 And the more strength and power you can put into your exercises that require a lot of stability.
 Hence, potentially speeding up your gains as a result.